You want to be a great sales coach to your team—but what if you’ve never had a role model? Here are three great tips to get you started.

 2. Learn to say “No” to your sales reps.

-Coaching means helping your sales reps help themselves.
+Being a sales coach means helping your sales reps help themselves.
 Don’t do everything for them.
-If they want you to join them on every sales call to help them close the deal, say “no”.
+Once trained, if they want you to join them on every sales call to help them close the deal, say “no”.
 Your job is to help them close sales on their own.
 Of course you will help on difficult or complex sales.
 However, the day-to-day sales should be handled by your reps… without your involvement.

 Focus on helping them develop their skills within every step of the sales process.
 This also includes the personal skills required for success.
 Create conditions for them to figure it out by thinking through the problem.
 By asking them pointed questions, you can help them develop a solution on their own.
 Redirect your sales reps to do the work and learn from their experiences.
 Remember, you can always jump in and help when they are really lost.